Přemyslid dynasty: Origin and rise

-The dynasty's origin dates back to the 9th century, when the Přemyslids ruled a tiny territory around Prague, populated by a tribe of the Western Slavs.
+The dynasty's origin dates back to the 9th century, when the Přemyslids ruled a tiny territory around Prague, populated by a tribe of the Bohemians.
 Their name comes from the mythical ancestor figure of Přemysl the Ploughman.
 Gradually they expanded, conquering much of the region of Bohemia, located in the Bohemian basin where it was not threatened by the expansion of the Frankish Empire.
 The first historically-documented Přemyslid duke was Bořivoj I (867).
 DNA testing on the remains of his son, Spytihněv I, reveal the family's Y-haplogroup to be R1b, second most common haplogroup in Czech republic.

 In the following century, the Přemyslids also ruled over Silesia and founded the city of Wrocław (Czech: Vratislav; German: Breslau), derived from the name of a Bohemian duke, Vratislaus I, father of Saint Wenceslaus.
 Under the reign of Prince Boleslaus I the Cruel (935) and his son Boleslaus II the Pious (972), the Přemyslids ruled territory stretching to today's Belarus.

 The dynasty controlled vital trade routes during this time.
 The Bohemian lands and Prague were an important center of trade where merchants from all of Europe settled, including many Jews, as recalled in 965 by the Hispano-Jewish merchant and traveller Ibrahim ibn Ya'qub.
 He wrote, "Prague is a city from the stone, the richest of all states north of the Alps."
 After their rise to prominence, however, struggles within the family set in motion a decline in power and, in 1002, the Polish duke Boleslaus the Brave occupied Prague.
 Boleslaus III, son of Boleslaus II, escaped from Bohemia; decades of confusion and anarchy ensued.

 The decline ended in the reign of Prince Bretislaus I, grandson of Boleslaus II.
 He in turn looted Poland, including the cities of Kraków and Gniezno (1038), where he obtained the relics of St. Adalbert.
 He sought the establishment of the Prague archbishopric and a royal title.
 His son and successor Vratislaus II became the first King of Bohemia in 1085.

 Vratislaus' son Soběslav I destroyed the Imperial army of King Lothar III in the Battle of Chlumec in 1126.
 This allowed a further strengthening of Bohemia, culminating during the reign of Vratislaus's grandson, King Vladislaus II (1158).
 Vladislaus II founded many monasteries and built the first stone bridge across the Vltava river, one of the earliest in Central and Northern Europe.
 Once again, internal struggles started the decline of the Přemyslids.
 Many leaders from the dynasty alternated on the Bohemian throne, leading to their eventual bankruptcy.
 Finally, on his ascension to the throne, Ottokar I began a series of changes that brought Bohemia out of crisis, and began a period of success that lasted for nearly 220 years.